gofiber/fiber/docs/api/middleware/timeout.md

 title: Timeout
 ---

-Timeout middleware for [Fiber](https://github.com/gofiber/fiber).
+There exist two distinct implementations of timeout middleware [Fiber](https://github.com/gofiber/fiber).

+**New**

+ Wraps a `fiber.Handler` with a timeout.
+If the handler takes longer than the given duration to return, the timeout error is set and forwarded to the centralized [ErrorHandler](https://docs.gofiber.io/error-handling).

+	Note: This has been depreciated since it raises race conditions.

+**NewWithContext**

  As a `fiber.Handler` wrapper, it creates a context with `context.WithTimeout` and pass it in `UserContext`.

 If the context passed executions (eg. DB ops, Http calls) takes longer than the given duration to return, the timeout error is set and forwarded to the centralized `ErrorHandler`.

 It does not cancel long running executions.
 Underlying executions must handle timeout by using `context.Context` parameter.